 The alternative narrative is what Charles Eisenstein calls “the story of interbeing.”
 This story is based on a synthesis of indigenous wisdom and 20th and 21st century science.

 The table below describes the kinds of beliefs and world views that fit in each of these stories.

-(Small screen users please note the table is only available on larger screens or in the downloadable PDF; if you are on a small handheld screen you wont see the table here).
+(Small screen readers please note the table is only available on larger screens or in the downloadable PDF.
+If you are on a small handheld screen, you won't see the table here).

 The Story of separation

 Everything is separate.
 What happens here makes no difference to what is happening over there.
 Shifting a problem away from yourself is the same as solving it.

 Everything is inextricably connected.
 Change in any part of a system/group/pattern/constellation impacts the whole.

 You can’t, for example, throw your rubbish away, because there is no “away.”
 And we can’t wait for “them” to solve our problems, because there is no “them,” only “us.”